CityScope/CS_CityIO_Frontend/README.md

 ## how to build using `parcel` for GH pages

-parcel build index.html --public-url https://cityscope.github.io/CS_CityIO_Frontend/
+`parcel build index.html --public-url https://cityscope.github.io/CS_CityIO_Frontend/`

-## Deploying a subfolder to GitHub Pages
+## Deploying a subfolder [dist] to GitHub Pages

 Sometimes you want to have a subdirectory on the `master` branch be the root directory of a repository’s `gh-pages` branch.
 Here's how to do it: